-Zoning and Building permit fees are based on valuation of the work to be completed including the labor and materials.
+Zoning and building permit fees are based on valuation of the work to be completed including the labor and materials.
 View the permit fee schedules to estimate the fees required for your project.
-Fees for Solar Panels are capped at $50 for all permits.
-There are no fees for Landmark review.
+Fees for solar panels are capped at $50 for the electrical permit.

 All approved construction set of documents, permits and inspector signature card are to be available on site upon request.